 2. University of California - Berkeley

-The University of California in Berkeley was the highest-ranking public institution on U.S. News & World Report's list of national universities for 2011.
+The University of California in Berkeley was the highest-ranking public institution on U.S. News & World Report's list of national universities for 2015.
 Berkeley's Graduate School of Journalism offers a unique Master of Journalism program, through which students can pursue integrative training in a number of disciplines, including photojournalism, print journalism and other forms of media.
-The school offers programs in over 13 areas of journalism, including magazine- and newspaper-based reporting, environmental and science journalism or business journalism.
-Students can also pursue programs in radio and televised journalism, investigative reporting and political journalism.
+The school offers programs in 10 areas of journalism, including photojournalism, environmental and science journalism or investigative journalism.
+Students can also pursue programs in televised journalism, investigative reporting and international journalism.

 3. Washington and Lee University in Lexington, VA

-Washington and Lee University (W&L) is a highly competitive private school that ranked 14th among liberal arts colleges by U.S. News & World Report in 2011.
+Washington and Lee University (W&L) is a highly competitive private school that ranked 14th among liberal arts colleges by U.S. News & World Report in 2015.
 The university's Department of Journalism and Mass Communications offers an undergraduate major with sequences in journalism, business journalism and mass communications; signature programs include business journalism and journalism ethics.
 Students enrolled in the journalism sequence study broadcast- and paper-based media, as well as collaborate on electronic, print and Internet media projects.
-Unique to the university is the Knight program in journalism ethics, which offers a 2-day weekend seminar with a keynote speaker.

 |New York University||Journalism in Ghana exchange program||New York, NY|